Is Beans Safe for Diabetics?

 Green Gram (Green Moong)

 It is another well-accepted lentil and is an outstanding healthy option among lentils.
 Green gram is great for people with high blood sugar.
 Also, it is safe for diabetics as they contain a GI value of 38 only.
-It contains a rich number of antioxidants that make it a must-have for diabetics.
+It contains a rich number of antioxidants that makes it a must-have for diabetics.
 Green gram is a rich source of plant compounds and also offers various minerals to the body.

 Kidney Beans